Iron He-triplet signatures of shocks in the hottest galaxy clusters. Z/W line ratio, line broadening, and electron-ion temperature equilibration: Model

 Subsequent evolution of temperatures in case $B$ can be reasonably accurately described by the coupling of electrons and protons, and the ions and protons, namely

 where the $n_{\rm e}$, $n_{\rm p}$, and $n_Z$ are the number densities of electrons, protons, and heavy ions, respectively; all $\nu_{ab}$ terms define the rate of energy exchange between two species, $a$ and $b$ \citep{1962pfig.book.....S}.
-A more accurate treatment could involve helium or even the coupling between all species.
+A more accurate treatment could involve helium and coupling between all species.
+This is done in the appendix~\ref{s:he}.
 However, for our illustrative example, the above three equations are fully sufficient.
 The first two describe the energy exchange between electrons and protons.
 Heavy ions are not very important in the overall energy budget due to their low abundance.
 Therefore, we can trace their temperature evolution due to collisions with electrons and protons (the 3rd equation), but we can ignore their back reaction on other species.
 Since we ignore the impact of He, it would be logical to ignore the first term in the r.h.s. of the 3rd equation, which is subdominant compared to the rate of energy exchange between iron and helium ions.
-We keep it to have a self-consistent approximation, where all ions heavier than a proton make a negligible contribution to the total energy density.
+We keep it to have a self-consistent approximation, where all ions heavier than a proton (by assumption) make a negligible contribution to the total energy density.
+As we illustrate in appendix~\ref{s:he}, this is sufficient for typical applications, unless very accurate predictions are needed.